isomerpages/moe-acspri/_for-students/School Rules.md

 <img src="/images/schrulepic1.jpg" style="width:55%">

 *   Hair should be short, properly combed and kept neat to present a smart appearance.
 It should be sloped and not touch the ears and the collar.
-The fringe should not fall on the forehead or touch the eyebrows
+The fringe should not fall on the forehead or touch the eyebrows.
 *   Extreme hairstyles, the use of hair colouring or hair gel are not allowed.
-*   Fingernails must be kept short and clean.&nbsp;Personal Attire An ACSian’s pride in the school is represented by his personal appearance.
-It is expected of all students always to be neat and proper in their appearance as a mark of respect for the school.
+*   Fingernails must be kept short and clean.

 ##### **Personal Attire**
  An ACSian’s pride in the school is represented by his personal appearance.
 It is expected of all students always to be neat and proper in their appearance as a mark of respect for the school.